-Finally, a business water audit could help you future proof your water.
-The experts who conduct audits can advise you on technical elements, such as meter sizing.
+Finally, a business water audit can help future-proof your water usage.
+Business water auditing experts can advise you on technical elements, such as meter sizing.
 They can also help you with the financial aspect.
 They can signpost you to ways to decrease your overall bill.
 This might include taking advantage of government grants, switching to a new supplier or avoiding industry-wide price increases.

 How to Conduct a Water Audit

-Conducting a business water audit is not a quick or cheap solution to all your business water charges.
-However, in the long run it can save you significant amounts of money.
+Conducting a business water audit is not a quick or cheap solution to reducing your business water charges.
+However, in the long run, it can save you significant amounts of money.

-An audit requires an industry professional to examine your business.
+A full audit requires an industry professional to examine your business.
 Sometimes, you can arrange this through your current water supplier.
-Often, you will need to find an auditor yourself, and arrange for them to carry out the audit.
+Mainly you will need to find an auditor and arrange for them to carry out the audit.
 Some auditors base their prices on a proportion of the savings they identify.